Current projects

 Parramatta River Bank Naturalisation and Priority Corridors Project

-A major goal of the Parramatta River Catchment Group (PRCG) is to improve ecosystem health in the catchment.
-One of the main strategies is to protect and enhance riparian vegetation.
-This delivers habitat benefits for several iconic species.
+A key goal of the Parramatta River Catchment Group (PRCG) is to improve ecosystem health within the catchment.
+One of the primary strategies is to protect and enhance riparian vegetation, which provides vital habitat for several iconic species.

 The vision aims to: